310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 (Hmm, what to do….)

 …Hm?
-Hiii--Hahaha!! ☆ Heeey, who's the bad kid poking Mama’s sides?!
+Hiii--Hahaha!! ☆ Heeey, who's the bad kid poking Mama’s sides!?

 Ohh, it’s you, Anzu-san!
 You’re tiny and I couldn’t see you, so I didn’t notice you were there!
 You should make your presence much stronger!